Canon D30 vs Nikon D7500

 Studio photographers will appreciate that the Canon D30 (unlike the D7500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D7500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D30 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D30 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D30 was succeeded by the Canon D60.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the D30 and D7500 can be found, respectively, in the Canon D30 Manual (free pdf) or the online Nikon D7500 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon D30 or the Nikon D7500 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.